Aziz-Shameem/microgpt_extension/README.md

 ### microgpt extension

 Implements some additional blocks over Karpathy's microgpt.
-Code is optimized for readability, leaves a lot of efficiency changes out.
+Code is optimized for readability, leaves a lot of efficiency out.

+I have added the main papers based on which the implementations are made in `resources/`